Frequently Asked Questions

 - Completed online application (whitworth.edu/apply)

-- An official college/university transcript from each college/university you have attended
+- An unofficial college/university transcript from each college/university you have attended

-- One letter of recommendation or Academic Recommendation Form, preferably from a professor or counselor telling us of your academic success as a college/university student
+- Optional for U.S. citizens/permanent residents: One letter of recommendation or Academic Recommendation Form, preferably from a professor or counselor telling us of your academic success as a college/university student

-If you are transferring to Whitworth, and if you have fewer than 30 semester or 45 quarter hours of college-level coursework, you also need to submit the following:
+If you are transferring to Whitworth and you have fewer than 30 semester or 45 quarter hours of college-level coursework, you also need to submit the following: